RodrigoSalles/WWTP_Fault_detection/README.md

 - This work originated a paper that was presented at the 7th Workshop on Data Science for Social Good - [SoGood 2022](https://sites.google.com/view/ecmlpkddsogood2022/home?pli=1), 19-23 September 2022, in Grenoble, France.
 This paper can be found [here](https://github.com/RodrigoSalles/WWTP_Fault_detection/blob/master/SoGood_2022.pdf).

-- The objective of this work is to develop a fault detection system for the DO sensor of a WWTP biological reactor.
+- The objective of this work is to develop a real time fault detection system for the DO sensor of a WWTP biological reactor.

 - ANN models used for fault detection:
    * Convolutional Autoencoder